O-5 / The Instrument: Dance Composition & Aliveness

 Please send a very short text about your main research interests relating to this workshop directly to Maya M. Carroll: email@example.com

-Dance background: During 2000-2003 Maya danced in Batsheva Ensemble company, directed by Ohad Naharin.
-She worked with choreographers Lara Barsacq, Anat Danieli, Sharon Eyal and Arkadi Zaides to name a few.
+Dance background: between 1997-2000 Maya danced in Muza dance company, Tel-Aviv, Israel.
+She collaborated with choreographer Lara Barsacq over five years (Tel-Aviv - Paris).
+Between 2000-2003 Maya danced in Batsheva Ensemble company, directed by Ohad Naharin.
+She also danced works choreographed by Anat Danieli, Sharon Eyal and Arkadi Zaides to name a few.
 In 2005 Maya joined Research Project with Sasha Waltz & Guests in Berlin.
 Since 2013 she collaborates with choreographer and director Julyen Hamilton.
-She joined his company Allen's Line in their last two pieces Goat Ocean and Mud Like Gold. theinstrument.org
+She joined his company Allen`s Line in their last two pieces Goat Ocean and Mud Like Gold. theinstrument.org